PySimpleGUI/DocsCleanup/cookbook.md

 If programs outside of your control are running threads and they happen to call print, then the stdout will be routed to the window.
 This MAY cause tkinter to crash.

 Your thread, by calling print, will trigger code inside of PySimpleGUI itself to be executed.
 This code can be significant if the stdout has been re-rerouted to a multiline element that has auto-refresh turned on for example.
-It is unclean how many operations or queued or if the calls from the threads will directly impact tkinter.
+It is unclear how many operations or queued or if the calls from the threads will directly impact tkinter.

-**The point here it to simple be on the looking for the dreaded "tkinter not in the mainloop" error**
+**The point here is to simply be on the looking for the dreaded "tkinter not in the mainloop" error**

 ## Recipe Printing - #4A/4 using `cprint` function (color printing) to print to Multiline